 According to a National Association of Homebuilders (NAHB) consumer preference survey, 95 percent of new homeowners request a separate laundry room.
 And, 61 percent of laundry rooms are being built on upper levels rather than first floors or basements.

 No matter how much you love or hate your current washer and dryer, you will replace them someday.
-Don't customize the laundry to the appliance units you have now.
+Don't customize the laundry room design to the appliance units you have now.
 Instead, leave extra space beside and above appliances.
-Customized cabinets built around your appliances are great but if you move often, the next buyers may not find them suitable for their machines.
+Customized cabinets built around your appliances are great, but if you move often, the next buyers may not find them suitable for their machines.

-If you have front loading machines, you should provide 48 inches of clearance in front of each appliance to provide room to walk around open doors.
+If you have front loading machines, you should provide 48-inches of clearance in front of each appliance to provide room to walk around open doors.
 Storage pedestals are great for storage and lifting front-loading machines to waist level.
-But the trade off is the lack of work space on top of the machines.
+But the tradeoff is the lack of workspace on top of the machines.
 By skipping the pedestals, you can install the machines under a counter that will provide plenty of space for folding laundry.

-Constructions Specifications For Laundry Rooms
+Constructions Specifications for Laundry Rooms

 Adding extra insulation to the walls and floor of the laundry room will help reduce noise pollution in other areas of the home.
 A floor drain is also great protection for the rest of the house in the event a washer hose breaks or the washer overflows.
 An automatic shutoff water valve is a wonderful addition to the laundry.
 It senses the electrical current draw from the washer and only opens the water supply when the machine is in use.